-- 3.6 The reality of the Council being able to deliver a balanced budget in the medium term is looking increasingly challenging To have a realistic chance of continuing to balance its budget into the medium term, all of the frameworks outlined in Section 4.22 of the main report must continue to make a positive.
-One of these sources alone will not provide the mechanism to set a balanced budget in the medium term, all of them must contribute. - 3.7 The Council continues to focus on the medium term and influence what the medium term 'world' may look like - this is in accordance with the Councils guiding principles and is considered a good use of resources, as any small changes that take place at a national level can have significant financial implications for the Council's budget.
-The time taken to try and influence the shape of any new system(s) is an investment by the Council and is time well spent - this is especially true in relation to the future system for New Homes Bonus and Business Rates.
+- 3.6 The reality of the Council being able to deliver a balanced budget in the medium term continues to look challenging To have a realistic chance of continuing to balance its budget into the medium term, all of the frameworks outlined in Section 4.21 of the main report must continue to make a positive contribution.
+One of these sources alone will not provide the mechanism to set a balanced budget in the medium term, all of them must contribute. - 3.7 The Council continues to focus on the medium term and influence what the medium term 'world' may look like this is in accordance with the Councils guiding principles and is considered a good use of resources, as any small changes that take place at a national level can have significant financial implications for the Council's budget.
+The time taken to try and influence the shape of any new system(s) is an investment by the Council and is time well spent this is especially true in relation to the Fair Funding Review and Business Rates.